aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ---

-## Defense 3: Prompt Structure Hardening (Data vs. Instructions Separation)
+## Defense 3: prompt structure hardening (data vs. instructions separation)

 **What it is:** A deliberate structural separation between the LLM's operator instructions and the retrieved documents, combined with explicit instructions that retrieved content is data-only.